RDeJonghe/cr215/edgeCases.md

 - an array that is completely 'bad' according to requirements
   - so if we are testing if words start with a vowel this would be all bad: `['the', 'big', 'table']`
 - sparse array with empty items `[1, 2, , 4]`
+  - being able to tell the difference between an empty item and an array that holds `undefined` since sparse arrays will return `undefined` if you access the empty slot *although they don't actually store undefined*
 - array with 'custom' object properties on it `[1, 2, 3, a: 'hello']`
 - is the array frozen?
 - does the array consist of different data types? or can we assume all data types will be the same within the array